 - A volunteer board of directors.
 The board of directors is made up of volunteers who have been elected by the members.
 Each member gets one vote.
 This means that the interests of all the members, big and small, are represented.

-– Lower interest on loans and Higher interest on Saving.
+- Lower interest on loans and Higher interest on savings.
 Generally, members of credit unions want to borrow for less and earn more as they save.
 Because credit unions are not in it to make money, they try to strike a balance rather than maximize their profit.

-– Dividend payout at year end.
+- Dividend payout at year end.
 If the credit union does end up earning money at the end of the year, the extra cash is paid out to the membership based on how many shares they have in the bank.
-The more you save the more you earn.
+The more you save, the more you earn.

 - Controlled by the membership of the credit union.
 Because the members control the credit union, they decide what services the union will provide and how quickly new technologies are adopted.